alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Additional AAD Connect Configuration
 This step allows the locale (country code) to be pushed from the local AD to the Azure Active Directory.

-1. Update the AAD rules
+Update the AAD rules
 - Open Powershell as an administrator
 - Run `C:\Installation\UpdateAADSyncRule.ps1`

 ### Validation of AD sync
-1. Make the initial sync to the Azure Active Directory
+1. Make the initial synchronisation to the Azure Active Directory
   - Open Powershell as an administrator
   - Run `C:\Installation\Run_ADSync.ps1 -sync Initial`
 2. Add yourself as a new Active Directory user: